wkaisertexas/HIP/docs/tutorials/reduction.rst

 .. note::

-	For those less proficient in reading Git diffs, the coming code segments show changes between versions of a file.
+	For those less proficient in reading Git diffs, the following code segments show changes between versions of a file.
 Lines highlighted in red are removed or changed while lines highlighted green are being introduced.